 The berries are said to have many health benefits, including anti-cancer properties.

 Many of the proposed health benefits of aronia are linked to its high content of nutrients called polyphenols.
-A 2015 review in Food Technology & Biotechnology noted that previous research had found aronia to have the highest polyphenol content of 143 plants.

 In this article, we look at some of the possible health benefits of aronia, along with the evidence for them.
 We also examine their nutritious content and how they can be included in a diet.